YashSaini99/SnakeGame/README.md

 # Snake Game

 This is a simple Snake game implemented in C++ that can be played in the terminal.
-The game includes basic functionalities such as snake movement and food generation,.
+The game includes basic functionalities such as snake movement and food generation.

 ## Features